riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 #### 10.1.1 Monolithic Architecture
 The monolithic architecture [[1]](#1) mainly has disadvantages for our system.
 For two of our most important quality attributes, modularity and scalability, the monolithic architecture is a poor choice.
 In terms of modularity, The system cannot be distributed, and deployment in the cloud is very expensive.
-Moreover, if one thing does not work the rest does not work either.
 Since our system has many functionalities, this is not ideal, because if one function does not work all of the other functionalities do not work either.
 Additionally, if you change one thing in the monolith, everything has to be rebuild.
 Since there will be many changes on the platform, this is would be difficult.
 Tourist attractions will be added and removed all the time.
 Regarding scalability, the existing code cannot be reused.
 This means that if we want to use part of our existing code, we would have to reuse all of the code of our monolith, even the parts that we do not need.

  However, the monolithic architecture has one advantage: it might be easier to secure, since it has fewer communication points.
 This could have a positive impact on the confidentiality and integrity of the system.